Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: Methodology

 \subsection{Model Training and Inference}

 In this section, we will illustrate how to pre-train, tune, and evaluate \modelname{} on multi-domain SR in the form of plain text.
-In this paper, we utilize a widely-used PLM T5~\cite{T5} as our PLM backbone.
+In this paper, we utilize two widely-used PLMs T5~\cite{T5} and FLAN-T5~\cite{FLAN-T5} as our PLM backbone.